 02 of 05

-Tangy, salty feta is a nice match with the zippy acidity in rosé.
+Tangy, salty feta cheese is a nice match with the zippy acidity in rosé.
 The crispy, clean flavor of rosé also helps wipe the palate clean, making it ready for more salty cheese.

 It is easy to turn a hunk of feta and a bottle of rosé into a simple and delicious meal.
 Top the feta with extra virgin olive oil and fresh herbs, and serve with good bread.
-This feta and oregano spread is just the recipe you need.

 On the side, serve olives, hummus, or cured meats if you like.